 Here’s yet another boneless/skinless chicken breast recipe born of the health-conscious 1980s.
 We ate a LOT of chicken breast when I was growing up, so I’m surprised my mom never busted 6-43: Cheesy Chicken Cutlets out for yet another version.

-I think they force you to include the salad to be able to claim “healthy” for this recipe–otherwise it’s essentially just low-carb/high-protein/gluten-free fried chicken (which I had thought I invented back in the mid-aughts when I was doing the Atkins/low-carb thing and figured out how to make a killer shrimp tempura using essentially the same method they’re using here).
+I think they force you to include the salad to be able to claim “healthy” for this recipe–otherwise it’s essentially just low-carb/high-protein/gluten-free fried chicken.

 Ingredients.
 Went with the red wine vinegar and some leafy lettuce that came from our CSA box.
 Everything else is legit (even the chicken breasts, which I usually sub thighs for).

-Chopped up the lettuce (sometimes I miss having to break down and clean 4 dozen heads of lettuce in an hour while simultaneously putting out lunch tickets…but not often).
+Chopped up the lettuce.
+Sometimes I miss having to break down and clean 4 dozen heads of lettuce in an hour while simultaneously putting out lunch tickets and making bread for an entire restaurant…but not often.

 Washed & dried my lettuce in my spinner.